rschmucker/Transferable-Student-Performance-Modeling-Supplement/README.md

 # TransferableSPM - Appendix

 This GitHub repository serves as appendix for the paper *Transferable Student Performance Modeling for Intelligent Tutoring Systems*.
 The paper studies how transfer learning (TL) can be used to train accurate student performance models (SPMs) for new courses by leveraging student log data collected from existing courses (Figure 1).
 We provide detailed descriptions of the individual features and different SPMs which were evaluated in our experiments.
 We further provide additional experimental results for the inductive transfer experiments.
-Below is the feature set which yielded the best transer performance.
+Below is the feature set which yielded the best transfer performance.

 <p align = "center"><img src = "./figures/concept.png" style="width:55%"></p><p align = "center">
 <i>Figure 1.</i> Conceptual overview of how transfer learning can leverage  interaction log data from existing courses to train a student model for performance predictions in a new course for which only limited or no interaction log data is available.